-In this post, I‘ll explain in depth what customer touchpoints are and the role they play on marketing and customer service teams.
-Then, I’ll wrap up with a list of touchpoint examples and proven techniques to use in your business.
+In this post, I‘ll explain what customer journey touchpoints are and the role they play on marketing and customer service teams.
+Then, I'll wrap up with a list of touchpoint examples and proven techniques to use in your business.

 Table of Contents